shahid2236/QuadB-Todo/README.md

 ## Key Features

 ### 1. **User Authentication**
-- Simple mock login/logout functionality with username/password.
+- Simple mock login/logout functionality with username as "admin" and password as "password".
 - Tasks are accessible only after user login.

 ### 2. **Task Management**